mtdukes/how-to/readme.md

 Detect encoding of a file.

 ## sed
-Tool to make substitutions in a text file.
+Tool to make substitutions in a text file (submitted by [Chris Alcantara](https://github.com/chrisalcantara)).

 ### Replace all instances of a word and output result to new file
 ```bash